API Testing Automation: How and Why Automate Your API Testing Process

 1. Proper Call Sequencing

 When it comes to automation testing services, ensuring proper API functionality often entails executing a precise sequence of calls.
-Failure to do so can lead to unexpectedly high rates of test failures, particularly with multi-threaded APIs that introduce additional complexity to call ordering.
-This challenge underscores the importance of meticulous planning and execution in API automation testing to maintain reliability and accuracy throughout the testing process.
+Not doing so would lead to high rates of failure on the test than one would expect, especially when multi-threaded applications are invoked because they add considerable complications in the ordering of API calls.
+Such challenges make it imperative to do thorough planning and execution in API automation testing to maintain the reliability and accuracy of the entire testing process.

 2. Handling Asynchronous Processing